 Show or hide total values on a chart

-This article explains how to show or hide data points representing total values on a chart when totals are already set to display on the metric set.
+This article explains how you can show or hide data points representing total values on a chart when totals are already set to display on the metric set.

 2. Show total values